PROFESSIONAL DEVELOPMENT 2 - 2021/2

 - Encourage students, with appropriate support to plan and project manage an exhibition/installation

-- Further explore industries, practitioners and contributors to the wider entertainment and production sectors and opportunities for career development and lifelong learning.
+- Further explore industries, practitioners and contributors to the global entertainment and production sectors and opportunities for career development and lifelong learning.

 |001||Evaluate and apply self-promotion methods towards career development||T|